HIVE-UofT/Investigating-The-Impact-of-Sycophancy-on-Diagnostic-Accuracy/Benchmark/Google_Colab_Notebooks/Google_Colab_upload.md

 ## Step 3: Update Your config.yaml Paths for Drive

 This is the final key step.
 Since your files are now in a new location (/content/drive/MyDrive/...), you need to update your config.yaml to point to their full paths.
-The ../ is no longer needed.

 Open your config.yaml file (in Google Drive) and change the paths to look like this: